dfelinto/blender-manual/manual/editors/3dview/display/shading.rst

       Use the color that can be set per object in the Viewport Display :ref:`properties-object-viewport-display` panel.
    :Attribute:
-      Display the active Color Attribute of an object.
+      Display the active :ref:`Color Attribute <modeling-meshes-properties-object_data-color-attributes>`
+      of an object.
 When an object has no active Color Attribute it will be rendered in the color set in the Viewport Display :ref:`properties-object-viewport-display` panel.
    :Single:
       Render the whole scene using a single color.
 The color can be chosen.